 PMS is a customized service for investors where investment solutions are provided as per the goals and risk tolerance.
 Other factors like time horizon, allocation to equity and debt, and risk-to-return balance are considered to grow your wealth.
 This service is suitable for high net-worth investors.

 Many brokers provide you with insurance facilities as well.
-You can apply for life insurance as well as general insurance as per your requirement.
+You can apply for life insurance as well as general insurance as per your requirements.
 Also, you get various plan options to choose from.

-3-in-1 demat account: 3-in-1 means you get a savings account, demat account and trading account integrated together.
+3-in-1 demat account: 3-in-1 means you get a savings account, demat account, and trading account integrated.
 Brokerage firms that are also part of a banking group provide 3 in 1 demat account.
 This account is highly convenient for trading and quick transfer of funds.